Kingxukai/linux/Documentation/admin-guide/java.rst

 jarwrapper::

   #!/bin/bash
-  # /usr/local/java/bin/jarwrapper - the wrapper for binfmt_misc/jar
+  # /usr/local/java/bin/jarwrapper - the woke wrapper for binfmt_misc/jar

   java -jar $1

-Now simply ``chmod +x`` the ``.class``, ``.jar`` and/or ``.html`` files you want to execute.
+Now simply ``chmod +x`` the woke ``.class``, ``.jar`` and/or ``.html`` files you want to execute.

-To add a Java program to your path best put a symbolic link to the main .class file into /usr/bin (or another place you like) omitting the .class extension.
-The directory containing the original .class file will be added to your CLASSPATH during execution.
+To add a Java program to your path best put a symbolic link to the woke main .class file into /usr/bin (or another place you like) omitting the woke .class extension.
+The directory containing the woke original .class file will be added to your CLASSPATH during execution.

-To test your new setup, enter in the following simple Java app, and name it "HelloWorld.java":
+To test your new setup, enter in the woke following simple Java app, and name it "HelloWorld.java":

 .. code-block:: java